27escape/gnarlypi/docs/config.md

 **force** force overwriting of the image files, generally this should be **false**, so that when copying from your camera/SD card, only new files will be copied, otherwise all image files will be copied each time, which may take quite some time!

 **logfile** where should any log file be written, if this is empty or the field does not exist, then there will not be a logfile created.
 If needed, write it to the `/tmp` directory, so that it will be wiped on system reboot, there is generally no need to maintain this and not writing it to your storage device would be advantageous.

+**loglevel** what level of debug is needed, default to "debug", the usual levels can be used, "info", "error" etc.

 **apps** - this is an array of the other gnarlypi applications that should be started up when the main gnarlypi application starts, these applications reside in the `bin` directory.
 Currently `gnarly_rsync` and `gnarly_indexer` are the only programs available